On the Threshold of Drop Fragmentation under Impulsive Acceleration: Introduction

-The almost independence of droplet fragmentation threshold with respect to $\Ohd$ for $\Ohd<0.1$ as observed in most experimental works has an interesting side-effect: it has become a somewhat a common practice to assume a constant arbitrary $\Ohd$ value of less than $0.1$ for most analysis as a representative value for all low viscosity droplet breakups.
-Very few works hence exhaustively explore the effect of varying $\Ohd$ for $\Ohd<0.1$.
-One such work is that of \cite{jain_secondary_2019} where they explored the effect of viscosity ratio (and hence $\Ohd$) on breakup morphologies through simulations of droplets of $\rho=1000$ and two different viscosity ratios, and observed that the threshold $\We_0$ values reduced with decreasing $\Ohd$.
-They also observed the appearance of a plume at the upstream pole for lower viscosity ratio cases for the same $\We_0$.

-Initial Reynolds number $Re_0$ (or alternatively Ambient Ohnesorge Number $\Oho$) also remains to be exhaustively explored, especially in context of critical droplet breakup threshold. \cite{Han2001} did simulations for different $\Re_0$ values for some low density ratio cases, and observed large reduction in droplet deformations for low $\Re_0$ values.
-They speculated that this reduction in deformation might lead to a rise in $\Wecr$ values.
-Very few other works have explored or commented on the impact of $\Oho$ on droplet breakup \citep{guildenbecher_secondary_2009,jain_secondary_2019,marcotte_density_2019}. \cite{jain_secondary_2019} once again was one of the very few works to analyze the impact of $\Re_0$ on high density ratio droplets ($\rho=1000$) and observed higher incidences of plume formation in backward bag morphology for higher $\Re_0$ values.
+Initial Reynolds number $Re_0$ (or alternatively Ambient Ohnesorge Number $\Oho$) also remains to be exhaustively explored, especially in the context of critical drop breakup threshold. \cite{Han2001} did simulations for different $\Re_0$ values for some low density-ratio cases, and observed large reduction in drop deformations for low $\Re_0$ values.
+They speculated that this reduction in deformation might lead to an increase in $\Wecr$ values.
+Very few other works have explored or commented on the role of $\Oho$ on drop breakup \citep{guildenbecher_secondary_2009,jain_secondary_2019,marcotte_density_2019}. \cite{jain_secondary_2019} once again was one of the very few works to analyze the impact of $\Re_0$ on high density-ratio drops ($\rho=1000$) and observed higher incidences of plume formation in backward bag morphology for higher $\Re_0$ values.